Tumbarumba: Climate

 Tumbarumba has a temperate oceanic climate (Cfb), with a great seasonal range in maximum temperatures and a pronounced winter rainfall peak.
 Frosts are frequent throughout much of the year.
 Snow is fairly common, generally falling on about two days per annum, though is usually light due to the town's valley location.
 The lowest recorded temperature was -9.4 C on 13 July 1970, and the lowest maximum temperature was 1.1 C on 15 July 1966.
 The town gets 109.2 clear days annually, with the grand majority in summer and early autumn.
 The winters are often cloudy and damp.

 Rainfall records commenced at Tumbarumba Post Office in 1885, however temperature records (both averages and extremes) didn't commence until 1965.

 Another site approximately 25 km to the north-west of Tumbarumba operated from 1938 to 1997, at the Carabost Forest Headquarters.
 There is a remarkable warming trend to be observed between the two sites; particularly in the winter months, where Tumbarumba Post Office averages 10.8 C in July maxima, compared to just 9.1 C at Carabost.
-A reduction in winter rainfall, but increase in summer rainfall, is noted.
-Carabost was of a somewhat lower altitude than Tumbarumba Post Office: a deficit of 65 m.
+This site was at a somewhat lower altitude than Tumbarumba Post Office: a deficit of 65 m.